2019 India doctors' strike: Day 5: 15 June 2019

 As protests entered 15 June 2019, the doctors were protesting for the fifth straight day.
 The Federation of Resident Doctors' Association stated that 15 hospitals in Delhi held protests.
 The AIIMS Resident Doctors' Association issued a 48-hour ultimatum to the West Bengal government.
 Around 246 resignations were given by doctors working in various government hospitals in West Bengal.

 Aftermath

 As of 14 June 2019, five people have been arrested in connection to the assault of the two junior doctors.
 The Chief Minister Mamata Banerjee stated that the bail prayers of the arrested were rejected.

 The incumbent Chief Minister of West Bengal, Mamata Banerjee alleged that the protests are the result of a conspiracy between the Left Front and the Bharatiya Janata Party (BJP).
-She stated that she held the BJP responsible and accused BJP party leader and Union Home Minister, Amit Shah of "creat[ing] confusion and communal tension in the state".
+She stated that she held the BJP responsible and accused BJP party leader and Union Home Minister, Amit Shah of "creating confusion and communal tension in the state".
 The state BJP chief, Dilip Ghosh then alleged that the Chief Minister is not taking action against the people who assaulted the doctors, because they are "her voters".